go-to-k/image-scanner-with-trivy/API.md

 The removal policy to apply to Scanner Lambda's default log group.

 If you use ImageScannerWithTrivy construct multiple times in the same stack, you cannot set different removal policies for the default log group.
+See `Notes` section in the README for more details.

 ---